S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 S3 One Zone-Infrequent Access (S3 One Zone-IA)

-• S3 One Zone-Infrequent Access storage classes are designed for long-lived and infrequently accessed data, but available for millisecond access (similar to the STANDARD and STANDARD_IA storage class).
+• S3 One Zone-Infrequent Access storage class is designed for long-lived and infrequently accessed data, but available for millisecond access (similar to the STANDARD and STANDARD_IA storage class).

 • Ideal when the data can be recreated if the AZ fails, and for object replicas when setting cross-region replication (CRR).